haberda/jackett-addon/jackett/DOCS.md

 the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option: local_network

+This specifies the local LAN IP/Subnet scheme.
+This is to allow local LAN access when the VPN is enabled.
+Most routers default to 192.168.1.0/24.
+If you don't know what yours is then leave it default.

 ### Option: `openvpn_enabled`

 Enable OpenVPN to anonymize your torrent activity.